Botumirim

 About Botumirim

-Parque Estadual de Botumirim is a protected area in the northern Espinhaço Range of Minas Gerais, Brazil, centered on the municipality of Botumirim in the upper Jequitinhonha River drainage.
-The park conserves a representative stretch of campo rupestre—the high-altitude rocky grassland endemic to the Espinhaço—alongside transitional Cerrado and dry forest patches at lower elevations.
-Botumirim is recognized for its significant endemic plant diversity and role in protecting headwaters of rivers that flow into one of Brazil's most important watersheds.
+Parque Estadual de Botumirim is a 35,682-hectare protected area in the northern Espinhaço Range of Minas Gerais, Brazil, spanning the municipalities of Botumirim and Bocaiúva, established on 4 July 2018 by Decree with Special Numbering No. 302.
+[1] The park conserves a representative stretch of campo rupestre — the high-altitude rocky grassland endemic to the Espinhaço — alongside transitional Cerrado, riparian forests, and dry forest patches at lower elevations.
+Botumirim is recognized for its significant endemic plant diversity and role in protecting headwaters of rivers that flow into the Jequitinhonha watershed.
 The park forms part of the Espinhaço Range Biosphere Reserve, a UNESCO-designated area acknowledging the global significance of this biogeographic zone.
+Planning for the park began as early as 1999, partly linked to environmental compensation requirements related to the Irapé hydroelectric dam.
+[2]

 Wildlife Ecosystems

 Botumirim shelters a notable assemblage of wildlife adapted to the harsh campo rupestre and adjacent Cerrado environments.
-The maned wolf roams the open grasslands in search of wolf-apples and small prey, while giant anteaters forage across rocky substrates for ant colonies.
-Tapirs use gallery forest corridors for shelter and access to water.
-Among reptiles, endemic lizard species associated with rocky outcrops are important ecological indicators.
-The birdlife is outstanding, with threatened species such as the cock-tailed tyrant and various campo rupestre specialists recorded.
+The maned wolf (Chrysocyon brachyurus) roams the open grasslands, while giant anteaters (Myrmecophaga tridactyla) forage across rocky substrates.
+[1] A landmark event for the park's biological significance came in 2015 with the rediscovery of the Planalto dove (Columbina cyanopis), previously considered extinct since 1941 — the last known record was from that year.
+[2] The birdlife is outstanding, with threatened species characteristic of campo rupestre specialists recorded throughout the park.
 Seasonal ponds support populations of endemic frogs, several of which have been described as new to science following surveys in the Espinhaço Range.

 Flora Ecosystems